 Limited add-on coverage options

 State Farm is Massachusetts' most affordable renters insurance provider, starting at $12 monthly.
-The company also ranks seventh for claims satisfaction in J.D.
+The company ranks seventh for claims satisfaction in J.D.
 Power's property insurance study.
 State Farm offers strong basic coverage with add-ons like identity theft protection.

 Amica: Best for Customer Service